-Take your laminating sheet pouch and start cutting it in a way that will fit the wood board that you’ve previously cut.
+Take your laminating sheet pouch and start cutting it in a way that will fit the wood board.

-Make sure that when you cut the laminating sheet, it’s not the exact measurements that the wood slices have, but rather, the pouch should be 1/8th of an inch larger than the wood pieces themselves.
+Make sure when you cut the laminating sheet, it’s not the exact measurements of the wood slices.
+Rather, the pouch should be 1/8th of an inch larger than the wood pieces themselves.

-If you don’t have this additional space for laminating sheet free, then your design can end up being either very blurry or with edges left unprinted.
+If you don’t have this additional tolerance, your design can end up blurry or with the edges left unprinted.

 #7 Applying pressure

-Now, go to your press and take one piece of the butcher paper.
+Now, go to your press and take a piece of butcher paper.

-Place that piece of paper on the pad of the heat press.
+Place the paper on the pad of the heat press.

-Now take one wood slice and place it on top of that, making absolutely sure that the side you want to print on is facing up; it’s the glossy side, so make sure you remember that.
+Now take one wood slice and place it on top of that.
+Make absolutely sure the side you want to print on is facing up; it’s the glossy side.
+This step is vital!

-The final step is to let everything cool off, and once it does, your laminated wood slices will be ready for use.
+The final step is to let everything cool down.
+Once it does, your laminated wood slices will be ready for use.